hsadok/sdrf/README.rst

 Stateful Dominant Resource Fairness
 ===================================

-This repository contains source code of the discrete-event tasks simulator used in the SDRF paper.
+This repository contains the source code of the discrete-event tasks simulator used in the SDRF paper.
 It also includes an implementation of `DRF <sdrf/allocators/wdrf.py>`_ and `SDRF <sdrf/allocators/sdrf.py>`_ that can be used with the simulator.
-Moreover the SDRF implementation uses a `live tree <sdrf/helpers/c_live_tree>`_ written in C++11.
+Moreover, the SDRF implementation uses a `live tree <sdrf/helpers/c_live_tree>`_ written in C++11.

 Download and Install Dependencies